American Airlines, Southwest post deep losses and renew calls for aid

 It said the practice of keeping middle seats open had bridged it from the early days of the pandemic, "when we had little knowledge about the behavior of the virus, to now."

-American Airlines ended the third quarter with $13.6 billion in available liquidity, after securing a total of $7.5 billion in federal loans.
+It ended the third quarter with $13.6 billion in available liquidity, after securing a total of $7.5 billion in federal loans and said it could also issue up to $1 billion of equity in an at-the-market offering to further bolster liquidity.

 "These funds will be critical as we continue to fight for the future of our company," American Chief Executive Doug Parker and President Robert Isom said in a memo to employees.